oliviawestmacottssw/SSW.Rules.Content/rules/do-you-use-dynamic-application-loading-in-silverlight/rule.md

 ---

- ​In a large business application with different and distinct modules, often it will make sense to build the separate modules and load them dynamically using a combination of Inversion of Control (IoC) and Silverlight's Dynamic Assembly Loading. <br>
+In a large business application with different and distinct modules, often it will make sense to build the separate modules and load them dynamically using a combination of Inversion of Control (IoC) and Silverlight's Dynamic Assembly Loading. <br>
    There are a few huge wins for a customer when you build your line of business application this way:

 1. The initial load isn't as large - you can have a quick load of a login and common UI, then as the person logs in, prepare their environment by loading additional components